randomflyingtaco/Minecraft-Enchantment-Calculator/README.md

 The calculator is written using jQuery, and uses the algorithm described [here on the Minecraft Wiki](http://minecraft.gamepedia.com/Enchantment_Mechanics).

 I no longer accept donations for this project, however there is an official iOS app for the calculator [here](https://itunes.apple.com/us/app/enchantment-calculator-for/id763850739?ls=1&mt=8) if you're feeling generous!

-## Todo

-- Minecraft 1.8 support
-- Create a graph using HTML5 canvas like in the iOS app